 - Does not naturally take advantage of many of the latest techniques and technologies in web development

-Is WordPress Right for Me?
+Is the WordPress CMS Right for Me?

 Great question, and, of course, it depends.
 The question of which platform to develop your project on is an important one, and should be carefully considered with respect to the vision for your site.